REHABILITATION MATTERS

 FOCUS COUNTRY

-“Rehabilitation Matters” looks more closely at access to rehabilitation and assistive technology in conflict-affected areas in Colombia, Iraq, and Lao PDR.
+“Rehabilitation Matters” looks more closely at access to rehabilitation and assistive technology in conflict-affected areas in Colombia, Iraq, Lao PDR, Afghanistan and Yemen.

 Click on each country to find out more.